Find Tech Schools

 • Compile and write documentation of program development and subsequent revisions, inserting comments in the coded instructions so others can understand the program.

-Computer Programmers state the following job skills are important in their day-to-day work.
+When polled, Computer Programmers say the following skills are most frequently used in their jobs:

 Programming: Writing computer programs for various purposes.